Fish is Good

 - Does not transport any plant, fish, amphibian, reptile or invertebrate from one water body to another.

-(Biscuit City) – South Kingstown
+CHILDREN ONLY:Scott Evans Memorial Pond (Biscuit City) - South Kingstown

 - No person shall land, catch, take or attempt to catch or take any alewives (Alosa pseudoharengus) or blueback herring (Alosa aestivalis) from any fresh waters or marine waters of the State of Rhode Island.
 Possession of any alewives or blueback herring, at any time, is prohibited and shall be evidence, prima facie, that said herring was taken in violation of this regulation.